CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Vehicle-LODs-are-flashing.md

 * Subscribe and activate the [Loading Screen Mod](https://steamcommunity.com/workshop/filedetails/?id=667342976) - it greatly reduces RAM and VRAM consumption, especially if you have lots of assets
 * Still having problems?
 You'll have to unsubscribe some assets, sorry.
-    * Use the [Mesh Info](https://steamcommunity.com/sharedfiles/filedetails/?id=453956891) mod to find poorly optimised assets and unsubscribe those first!
+    * Use the [Mesh Info](https://steamcommunity.com/sharedfiles/filedetails/?id=453956891) mod to find poorly optimized assets and unsubscribe those first!
     * Can't kick your asset
       addiction?
 [Try this technique](https://steamcommunity.com/sharedfiles/filedetails/?id=449998850)!